Stratus3D/dotfiles/README.md

     chmod +x makesymlinks.sh
     ./makesymlinks.sh

+### Issues

+* Since these dotfiles are shared across my machines, there are scenarios where portions of the dotfiles will need to be altered.
+Such as the as the path variables in zshrc.

 ### Easily Forgottten Command Line Tricks
 * `open .` to open current directory in Finder
 * `python -m SimpleHTTPServer 8000` runs a webserver that serves the contents of the directory